ybarnatan/arg-football/LPF_arg.md

 the h ome team scoring 2 or more goals? we’re asking for
 $P( \ge 2 | Home)$, which is 0.3391023.

-## 3.- Difference goal result: Skellam distribution + most probable scenarios
+## 3.- Difference goal result: most probable scenarios

 What about draws? for this, we need to know when the difference between the home and away team Poisson distributions is 0.
-The distribution that results from substracting one Poisson from is called a Skellam distribution.
+The distribution that results from subtracting one Poisson from another is called a Skellam distribution.

     ## <ScaleContinuousPosition>